trueos/trueos-docs/trueos-handbook/install.rst

 version of |trueos| or a text based installer, please refer to the instructions in :ref:`Using the Text Installer`.

+.. warning:: The |trueos| text-based installer is experiencing some irregular functionality.
+It is currently (3/6/17) recommended to use a graphical install option.
+See :ref:`Ongoing Issues` for more information.

 To begin the |trueos| installation, insert the prepared boot media and boot the system.
 If the computer boots into an existing operating system instead of the installer, reboot and check the computer's BIOS program to ensure the drive containing the installation media is listed first in the boot order.
 Save any BIOS changes and reboot.

-As the system boots it will display the menu shown in :numref:`Figure %s <install1>`.
-Typically, press :kbd:`Enter` or wait for this menu to go by and the system will continue to boot.
+Once the system boots it displays the menu shown in :numref:`Figure %s <install1>`.
+Press :kbd:`Enter` or simply wait a few moments and this menu automatically prompts the system to continue booting.

-.. note:: See :ref:`BSD Boot Loader` for a detailed description of this menu.

 .. _install1: